Leon Jordan: Civil rights and politics

 In 1958, Jordan became a Democratic committeeman for the 14th Ward of Kansas City.
 In 1962, Jordan and Bruce R. Watkins co-founded Freedom, Inc., an organization which advocated political awareness among African-Americans in the city by organizing a massive voter registration drive and promoting black political candidates.
 In 1963, Jordan and Watkins helped pass an accommodations ordinance, desegregating all public facilities in Kansas City.

 In 1964, Freedom, Inc. put forward eight candidates for office, seven of which won.
 Among them was Jordan, who was elected to the first of three terms in the Missouri House of Representatives.
 Jordan was campaigning for a fourth term at the time he was murdered.
 Shortly before his death, he described himself as a "radical", adding, "I'm not a conformist but there are bounds of reason."

 Assassination

 At about 1:00 a.m. on July 15, 1970, Jordan was killed just outside his Green Duck Tavern by three shotgun blasts.
-Eyewitnesses reported that the three killers were African-American.
+Eyewitnesses reported that the three killers were black.
 The shotgun had been stolen and was abandoned immediately.
 When it was recovered, it was traced to a burglary five years earlier in Independence, Missouri.
 Three men were arrested for the murder, including at least one affiliated with a criminal group called the "Black Mafia".
 One man was acquitted, and charges were dropped against the other two suspects.

 Upon his death, his widow, Orchid I. Jordan, became a candidate for his legislative seat.
 She won the election, and served for sixteen years in the Missouri House of Representatives.
 She died on December 25, 1995, at the age of 85.